Dubai · Guides · How to buy

 Can I buy property in Dubai remotely?

-Yes — by granting a notarised, attested power of attorney to your agent or lawyer, the whole purchase including DLD registration can be done without flying in.
+Yes — by granting a notarised, attested power of attorney to someone you trust — a relative or lawyer (our conveyancer can assist if you have no one), the whole purchase including DLD registration can be done without flying in.

 How long does it take to buy in Dubai?